pqabelian/abelian-community-website/docs/guide/wallet/mlp-wallet-cli.md

     Note that the amount of tokens consumed is equal to the transaction fee plus the amount of tokens generated i.e. `15000000 = 14500000 + 500000`.

 6. Please allow some time for the transaction to be incorporated into a block.
 Subsequently, verify on `PC2` that the balance of `abewalletmlp` reflects the anticipated amount.

----

-For engagement with fellow miners, developers and users, please visit the official [Discord Channel](https://discord.gg/Rrb33mC3Kc).